 Commodity prices in general will continue to remain weak with companies increasing supply to offset lower prices.
 We expect some consolidation in this area where higher cost producers either merge with larger companies or simply close.
 We would expect commodity prices to only improve after some consolidation takes place in the commodity space.

 How is your business placed to take advantage of these trends and limit and potential downside to your business?
-Make an appointment to speak to one of our accountants in North Sydney, Chatswood or Crows Nest to see how you can take advantage of any business opportunities.
+Make an appointment to speak to one of our accountants in North Sydney to see how you can take advantage of any business opportunities.

 NO FINANCIAL ADVICE – The Information on this website is provided for education and information purposes only, and is not intended to be and does not constitute financial advice, investment advice, trading advice or any other advice.
 YOU SHOULD NOT MAKE ANY DECISION, FINANCIAL, INVESTMENTS, OR OTHERWISE, BASED ON ANY OF THE INFORMATION PRESENTED ON THIS WEBSITE WITHOUT UNDERTAKING INDEPENDENT DUE DILIGENCE AND CONSULTATION WITH A PROFESSIONAL FINANCIAL ADVISOR.
 You understand that you are using any and all Information available on or through this website AT YOUR OWN RISK.